Home/Resources/Tariff Calculator

 What construction materials face 50% tariffs in 2026?

 Under Section 232, all imported structural steel and aluminum products face a 50% tariff from most countries — raised from 25% in June 2025.
 This includes hot-rolled coil and plate, wide-flange beams and columns, rebar and wire rod, steel pipe and tube, steel decking, steel studs, steel angles and channels, steel electrical conduit (EMT), and all aluminum sheet, plate, extrusions, and aluminum conduit.
-Chinese-origin steel and aluminum face an additional 25% Section 301 tariff stacked on top of Section 232 — bringing the effective rate to 75%.
-Other Chinese-origin construction goods including copper wire, copper pipe, switchgear, panel boards, HVAC equipment, PVC pipe, OSB, plywood, glass, and ceramic tile face 25% Section 301 tariffs on their own.
+On top of that, the Section 301 forced-labor surcharge (effective July 24, 2026) adds 12.5% for most countries — so steel and aluminum from most origins land at roughly 62.5% (60% from the 10%-tier economies such as India).
+Chinese-origin steel and aluminum add a further 25% Section 301 tariff — bringing the effective rate to about 87.5%.
+Other Chinese-origin construction goods including copper wire, copper pipe, switchgear, panel boards, HVAC equipment, PVC pipe, OSB, plywood, glass, and ceramic tile face 25% Section 301 plus the 12.5% forced-labor surcharge (~37.5% combined).

 Are Canadian materials subject to tariffs despite USMCA?